 Your designated seed receiver (address above) can supply envelopes for donating seed.
 Send a note to say how many envelopes you need and enclose one “Large 2nd class” stamp per 20 envelopes.
 The envelopes are free of charge but they must be used only for sending seed to the HPS Seed Distribution scheme.

 A final request from us

 Please send the seed before the closing date (29 October).
 We cannot include late seed in the main list.
 If your seed arrives after 10 November we cannot even use it for a ‘Pot luck’ substitute and will have to store it for the next year.

 Success of the Seed Distribution scheme

-The success of the Seed Distribution scheme depends on members both giving and taking seed.
-Many members have acquired brilliant plants through the Seed Distribution scheme that would otherwise have required searching far and wide at specialist nurseries.
+The success of the Seed Distribution scheme depends on members and non-members both giving and taking seed.
+Many have acquired brilliant plants through the Seed Distribution scheme that would otherwise have required searching far and wide at specialist nurseries.
 However, this would not have happened if someone had not donated the seed.
-If you are a member, would you please look at your garden and the plants that you would like to share, and then consider collecting the seed and sending it for distribution.
+Whether or not you are a member, would you please look at your garden and the plants that you would like to share, and then consider collecting the seed and sending it for distribution.